This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 A data subject may request disclosure of retained personal data to a business operator that holds such retained personal data.
 A business operator must disclose the retained personal data without delay in writing when having received such request.

-However, the business operator is exempt from disclosing the retained personal data requested pursuant to article 28(1) of the APPI, in whole or in part, if:
+However, the business operator is exempt from disclosing the retained personal data, in whole or in part, if:

 - there is a possibility of harming a data subject or a third party’s life, body, assets or other rights and interests;